riddick-boss/CyTrack/README.md

 <img src="/screenshots/map_tracking.png" width="200">

 Google Map is used to draw track.
 User is able to stop tracking with or without saving to database.
 If user decides to save it, then screenshot of map with drawn track is taken and MaterialAlertDialog (with custom layout) is shown, asking user to input training destination.
-Also, when tracking is started, Foreground Service is launched, so it is not neccessary for app to be open all time - tracking will continue even if app is in background and/or screen is turned off.
+Also, when tracking is started, Foreground Service is launched, so it is not necessary for app to be open all time - tracking will continue even if app is in background and/or screen is turned off.

 #### 3.2 AddRide Fragment